 How to Teach Children to Manage Money.

-The summer holidays are a great time to not only spend time with your children, but to also teach them some important money management life lessons!
+Leading into EOFY, while finances are top of mind, is a great time to teach children some important money management life lessons!

 Today, children are able to be more independent when it comes to making purchases.
 With new technologies, children can buy things easily, and as a parent, you may not even know about it (until maybe a month or so passes and your credit card bill arrives!).
 It can be tempting to pay for all your child’s expenses and buy them what they need.
 However, in some of these moments you can be missing out on valuable opportunities to teach them about money.